 In about 2011 I was enjoying lunch with my sister in law near Greenville, South Carolina when I looked up and saw one of the daughters that I recognized from the photographs her mother had shared.
 Imagine my surprise!
 She shared with me that her parents were coming to town to visit.

 On their visit with their daughter and her family I enjoyed a visit with BK and PK.
 Imagine my surprise when BK and PK told me told me they were moving to the same town as my brother!
 At last I would be able to see them more often.

-BK and PK moved to SC over a year ago.
+BK and PK moved to SC over two years ago.
 When I visited my brother and his family, I was able to share a wonderful afternoon, catching up with these dear friends.

 So every December in my home and my friends’ homes a manger puzzle is brought out and placed in a prominent place where everyone can lay out the pieces and figure out how the pieces fit in the frame/box.
 The wooden manger was a wonderful present to give so many happy memories to so many people, young and old.

 Last night my 9 month old grandson enjoyed this puzzle by feeling of it, tasting it and moving loose pieces around.
 New memories for me from this beloved Manger Puzzle.